spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 filePromise.then(function(res) { saveLocal(url, res); });
 ```

-Hey, this is beginning to look a lot like streams - they too can be piped to
+Hey, this is beginning to look more and more like streams - they too can be
-multiple destinations.
-But unlike streams, you can attach more callbacks and
+piped to multiple destinations.
+But unlike streams, you can attach more
-get the value even *after* the file reading operation completes.
+callbacks and get the value even *after* the file reading operation completes.

 Still not good enough?